How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 VyprVPN places a great deal of emphasis on their security provisions, and there are a few special features that will make them stand out to an Egyptian audience.
 As well as excellent standard encryption and privacy settings, VyprVPN has more than 700 servers in 70 countries worldwide.
 The best part is that they directly own all of them, which means no third party will ever have access to VyprVPN user data.

 They also offer their unique and powerful Chameleon technology.
 This has been specifically formulated for users in China, and is designed to prevent DPI techniques by encrypting the metadata of your data packets as well as the packets themselves.
-It is possible that this alone could be sufficient for an internet user in Egypt to get around the OpenVPN block, but we have heard conflicting reports so far about this.
-But certainly, when deployed alongside the techniques detailed below, it makes VyprVPN an attractive proposition.
+It is possible that this alone could be sufficient for keeping OpenVPN in Egypt accessible, but we have heard conflicting reports so far.
+Certainly, when deployed alongside the techniques detailed below, it makes VyprVPN an attractive proposition.

 Read our full VyprVPN review.